Stephen-Gates/report-gallery/docs/cost/provider-cost-report.md

 Overlapping dates on relationships and report date filter.
 <!-- See https://docs.leanix.net/docs/insights-through-reports#knowledge-about--relations-in-eg-application-landscape -->

 ## Settings

-This report may be displayed as a chart or a table.
-The table view cannot show the costs as they are stored on the Provider relationships.
+Display this report as a chart or table.
+The table view cannot show the annual costs as they are stored on the Provider - IT Component relationship.

+![Provider Cost report](/assets/images/cost-provider-table.png)

 ## View

-This report can be viewed as a report or a table.

-![Provider Cost report](/assets/images/cost-provider-table.png)
+None.

 ## Filters

-Filters can be used to focus on the required areas and timeframes
+Use Filters to focus on the required areas and timeframes.

 <!--
 ## Editing